jweiland-net/reserve/Documentation/Extend reserve/UpdateTemplates/Index.rst

 Override template using TypoScript
 ----------------------------------

-Do you have an site package?
+Do you have a site package?
 Put the templates into your site package extension.
 Otherwise you can put them into fileadmin if you really want.

 .. code-block:: typoscript